bolderbrush10/SearchlightAssault/programmer-notes.md

   Example
   Find units of "player" force
   local units = game.player.surface.find_units({area = {{-10, -10},{10, 10}}, force = "player", condition = "same"})

+--[[
+Types/RenderLayer

+The render layer specifies the order of the sprite when rendering, most of the objects have it hardcoded in the source, but some are configurable.

+The value is specified as Types/string

+The order of acceptable values from lowest to highest:

+    lower-radius-visualization
+    radius-visualization
+    lower-object
+    lower-object-above-shadow
+    object
+    higher-object-under
+    higher-object-above
+    projectile
+    air-object
+    light-effect
+--]]

 ##TODO's